sytac/sytac.github.io/_engineering/2016/01/14/capture-the-flag-solution-executable.md

 Not much in there that catches the eye, just a regular JAR file that (you can see it from the presence of the `pom.xml`) was created with [Apache Maven](https://maven.apache.org/).
 Of all the files that are in the JAR, the first candidate to contain something interesting is the `MANIFEST.MF`, right?
-Let's see its content:
+Indeed, before diving into bytecode or decompiled sources, let's first see the metadata for the jar:

 {% highlight bash %}
 $ unzip -j executable-1.0.jar META-INF/MANIFEST.MF